-You may think they’re artists’ names or maybe geniuses names but even better, they’re actually nurses’ names.
+You may think they’re artists’ names or maybe geniuses’ names, but they’re actually nurses’ names even better.
 Yes, very much befitting Germany, the home of Albert Einstein.
 These two gentlemen were specifically chosen for their names (kidding aside).

-Paolo graduated from a Private Christian University in 2008; while Voltaire completed his studies from a State U in 2006.
+Paolo graduated from a Private Christian University in 2008, while Voltaire completed his studies from a State U in 2006.
 Both started out practicing their professions in their places of residence.
-For a few years, they diligently served their fellowmen in their provincial hospital, working double shifts in the Emergency Room (ER), Medical Wards, Operating Room (OR) and Surgical Wards.
-(Note: Nurses in secondary hospitals in the Philippines usually roam around the entire units, thus specializing in everything.)
+They diligently served their fellowmen in their provincial hospital for a few years, working double shifts in the Emergency Room (ER), Medical Wards, Operating Room (OR), and Surgical Wards.
+(Note: Nurses in secondary hospitals in the Philippines usually roam around the entire unit, thus specializing in everything.)

 But simple as they both were, they also had big dreams.
 They also wanted to explore the world, provide more for their families and do more.

 When the demand for nurses in Germany rose, both decided that the time for them to go out of the country had come.
 To give each other support, they decided to apply with their group of friends.
-Their greatest challenge however was not the nursing practice per se but, (as you might have suspected), the language.
+However, their greatest challenge was not the nursing practice per se but, (as you might have suspected), the language.
 According to Voltaire, Deutsch was very challenging.
 The words simply weren’t that easily connected to English, unlike Spanish or French.
-This fact did not daunt him however.
+This fact did not daunt him, however.

 They took classes while they were working.
-They took it step by step until at last, they reached the B2 level.
-(The levels are: A1, A2, B1 and B2).
+They took it step by step until, at last, they reached the B2 level.
+(The levels are: A1, A2, B1, and B2).
 After that, they took a language test.
 This was their main gateway to Germany.
 Through hard work and luck, both of them passed.
-They were then able to proceed with the processing of other requirements such as work application, embassy visa application and just like any other, the medical exams.
+They were then able to process other requirements such as work application, embassy visa application, and, just like any other, the medical exams.

 Both have now been working as nurses in Germany for 3 years.
 However, despite having undergone the same process in reaching the country, each of them has unique perspectives and personal experiences worthy of being shared.

 Let’s start with Voltaire.
 Voltaire works in the ICU Department of a Neuro-rehabilitation Hospital in Berlin, the capital of Germany.
 He shares that he likes working there.
-Aside from the good compensation that according to him pays well for his skills, he is also amazed by the services and facilities of his hospital.
+Aside from the good compensation that, according to him, pays well for his skills, he is also amazed by the services and facilities of his hospital.
 They could slowly revive and heal patients initially coming in comatose and just breathing through ventilators months before.
-On his usual workday, Voltaire would just grab some coffee, eat breakfast and do his assigned tasks.
-When his shift isn’t too tiring, he would meet up with friends after work to watch a movie or just chill.
-J Days off, Voltaire talks about doing household chores by himself (since there’s no house help in Germany unlike in the Philippines).
+Voltaire would just grab some coffee on his usual workday, eat breakfast, and do his assigned tasks.
+When his shift isn’t too tiring, he will meet up with friends after work to watch a movie or just chill.
+J Days off, Voltaire talks about doing household chores by himself (since there’s no house help in Germany, unlike in the Philippines).
 He also does some exploring of the city.
 All in all, Voltaire sums up his experience with this line: “I have everything I need here.”

 Paulo has a lot in common with the sharing of Voltaire.
 But the 31-year old nurse from Iloilo shares further.
 He also works in the ICU.
-According to him, life in the Deutschland is fast-paced and easy.
-Transportation, stores, malls, restaurants, cafes, recreations and entertainments can be accessed quickly.
+According to him, life in Deutschland is fast-paced and easy.
+Transportation, stores, malls, restaurants, cafes, recreations, and entertainment can be accessed quickly.
 His life, he says, is a routine during workdays and his days off spent lazily at home recuperating from the stress of a normal workday.
 The difficulty of the German language, he notes, is a barrier to effective communication.
-He also speaks honestly about discrimination, as part of the reality of working in the said country.
-Humor is less and people tend to be serious about everything, he adds.
+He also speaks honestly about discrimination as part of the reality of working in the said country.
+Humor is less, and people tend to be serious about everything, he adds.
 Despite this, he finds Germany to be a beautiful place with a rich history.

 Both gents earn around 2,300 to 2,500 euros per month for their skills and services.
 They also added that they could be citizens of Germany after 8 years of living there.
 But that’s up to them.
-When asked about the pros and cons of living in the said country, Volt highlights being able to do what he wants as a pro aside from the perks of travelling, learning a new language, being compensated well and improving his nursing skills.
-On the downside, he misses the Philippine sun, his family, Jollibee and Filipino dishes such as isaw, native manok and siopao.
+When asked about the pros and cons of living in the said country, Volt highlights being able to do what he wants as a pro aside from the perks of traveling, learning a new language, being compensated well, and improving his nursing skills.
+On the downside, he misses the Philippine sun, his family, Jollibee, and Filipino dishes such as isaw, native manok, and siopao.

 Paolo streamlines the difficulty of not having aids at work and doing everything on their own.
-As such, he strongly recommends to Filipino nurses who wants to work in Germany to learn the language well, has a positive mindset, be flexible but tough in order to conquer the challenges that working in another country (like Germany) would bring.
+As such, he strongly recommends to Filipino nurses who want to work in Germany to learn the language well, have a positive mindset, and be flexible but tough to conquer the challenges that working in another country (like Germany) would bring.

 These two gentlemen are examples of nurses who set their goals when the opportunity came.
 They diligently completed the necessary steps despite some difficulties.
 Not everyone would want to learn another language just to work abroad.
 But they did.
 They took a risk and made something different of themselves.
 Now they’re harvesting what they sowed.
 When’s your time hunter?
 It’s never too late.